thearchitector/dotfiles-arch/README.md

 Once you have a bootable ISO USB, you can restart your computer and boot into it manually through your manual boot menu.
 The ISO should automatically login as root and you should be placed in the root user's home directory.
 You can verify this is the case by running `ls` and checking if there is a file called `install.txt`.

 ### Configuring Wi-Fi
-You may run into a situation where you need to connect to the internet to successfully complete installation.
+You will need to connect to the internet to successfully complete installation.
 To connect to Wi-Fi, run the following command.
 It will poll for avaliable devices and networks, and then open a UI prompting you to select a network and enter its connection credentials.

 ```sh
   $ wifi-menu